lorenzotesolin/my-new-project/README.md

 Large Buildings: Integrates with Building Management Systems (BMS) to coordinate across multiple zones and users.

-there is a need of connected equipment or people can plan the equipment themselves.
+There is a need of connected equipment or people can plan the equipment themselves.

 AI Techniques Used
 -Machine Learning for consumption prediction and pattern recognition -Reinforcement Learning to optimize real-time energy distribution -Forecasting Models using weather data to anticipate solar production -Sensor Integration to monitor occupancy and device usage